mcnuttandrew/prong/README.md

 There are four types of projections.

-### Tooltip Projection/ Full Tooltip Projection
+### Tooltip Projection Projection

-The two types of projections are closely related, both of them create a menu item that will appear in the tooltip or the dock (depending on what the user wants in a given moment).
+This projection creates a menu item that will appear in the tooltip, monocle, or dock (depending on what the user wants in a given moment).
-Here are the types for each of the objects

 ```tsx
 {